keijiro/Smrvfx/README.md

 ---------------------

-Previously, this repository contained a custom package called *Smrvfx* that implemented mesh sampling feature because VFX Graph didn't provide the feature at the time.
+Previously, this repository contained a custom package called *Smrvfx* that implemented a mesh sampling feature as VFX Graph didn't provide the feature at the time.

 The built-in skinned mesh sampling feature was implemented in HDRP 11.0, so I changed the main aim of this repository to provide an example of the built-in